The Ultimate Big Sur Day Trip Itinerary

 McWay Waterfall

 You can actually see the waterfall from the side of Highway 1, however, for better views, it’s worth taking the short paved walk from inside the State Park.
-You used to be able to hike down all the way to the beach however that trail, along with a number of other trails in Julia Pfieffer Burns State Park, has been closed due to damage on the trails.
+You used to be able to hike down all the way to the beach however that trail, along with a number of other trails in Julia Pfeiffer Burns State Park, has been closed due to damage on the trails.

 McWay Waterfall